About the project

 Brief results of the collaboration:

-- Delivered in just six weeks, the solution integrates with the depository, digitizes bond placement, and enables secondary market activities.
+- Delivered in just six weeks, the blockchain-based solution for financial services integrates with the depository, digitizes bond placement, and enables secondary market activities.

 - Built on Hyperledger Fabric, the system ensures transaction confidentiality relying on a blockchain architecture.